Choosing the Right Web-Conferencing Tool

 Blackboard Collaborate performs optimally on Chrome; Firebox or Safari while Internet Explorer and Edge should be avoided.
 Like any online tool, Blackboard Collaborate can experience technical and audio issues during high volume adoption or poor internet connection.
 Be aware of common Blackboard Collaborate issues and follow these troubleshooting tips.
 If you experience audio issues and you cannot be heard, end the session and restart it.

 Previously known as Google Hangouts Meet, this video conferencing app is now just known as Google Meet, and is part of UIC’s G Suite for Education.
 UIC instructors and students have access to Meet, as well as other G Suite tools, like instant messaging (gchat), cloud storage (drive), google sheets, google forms, and more.
 Google Meet is easy to use on computers and smartphones.
-Google recently announced it is extending access to Google Meet’s premium features until 9/30/2020, which means users can host video calls with up to 250 participants (previously limited to 25).
+Google Meet allows users to host video calls with up to 100 participants.

 Google Meet is great for: